Posted on 5 Comments

 Fatty Acids

 Fatty acids are the building blocks of fat, these fats are necessary for all life forms on Earth.
-All 3 categories of fats contained in animal fats are essential for basic biological functions (including basic skincare and haircare) in their proper proportions.
+All 3 categories of fats contained in animal fats are essential.
+Essential means that they are for basic biological functions (including basic skin and hair care) in their proper proportions.
 These three fats are known as Saturated and the 2-in-1 Unsaturated (Monounsaturated and Polyunsaturated).

 Fatty AcidsLardTallow